For your viewing pleasure.

 Absolutely wonderful.

 The youngest of the two calves stayed at the newborn's side throughout from that stage, and from what we could see, played an important part in helping it stand for the first time.
+At one stage a huge old tuskless cow moved into the scene - she may have been the herd matriarch - and lay down alongside the newborn calf.

 This too was fascinating behaviour.